lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 # Teaching-HEIGVD-RES-2018-Labo-HTTPInfra

-### Step 1:

-The first part is a http server apache with php.
-You can find the image with Docker hub, we use php:5.6-apache.
-To copy the content, you have to put every file in the content/ folder and it will be copy into /var/www/html.
-Bootstrap is very usefull to find a good design and responsiv for your website template.

-Configuration files are in /etc/apache2/

-### To try and run :

-You have to be in fb-apache-static branch.

-We have a Dockerfie, you have to be in the repository : docker-images/apache-php-image/

-To build the image :

-docker build -t res/apache_php .

-To run :

-docker run -d -p 8080:80 res/apache_php

-If you want to run more than one server, you have to change 8080 with 8081 (i.e)

- To verify, you can use  your browser.
-(192.168.99.100:8080)

 ## Objectives

 The first objective of this lab is to get familiar with software tools that will allow us to build a **complete web infrastructure**.
 By that, we mean that we will build an environment that will allow us to serve **static and dynamic content** to web browsers.
 To do that, we will see that the **apache httpd server** can act both as a **HTTP server** and as a **reverse proxy**.
 We will also see that **express.js** is a JavaScript framework that makes it very easy to write dynamic web apps.